dominicparga/howto/rust.md

   + let e = a*b + c*d;        // improves readability
   ```

-* In general, use `return` statements in early returns.
+* In general, use `return` statements only in early returns.
   Rust is an expression-oriented language, which means every chunk of code has a return value (e.g. `match`, `for`, ...).
   Hence it's clear, that the last code snippet of a code block is the block's value.